๐ $lookup (JOINs in MongoDB)

 ๐น Understanding $lookupโ

-stage is used to fetch related documents from another collection, similar to INNER JOIN
+The $lookup stage is used to fetch related documents from another collection, similar to INNER JOIN or LEFT JOIN in SQL.

 Syntaxโ